 Not surprisingly, even far more behavioral issues can be attributed to lack of exercise.

-Choose a diet that is free of fillers, like corn, wheat, or soy, that have been linked to a myriad of health and behavioral problems, in favor of all-natural, grain-free dog foods that are rich in proteins, vitamins, minerals, and antioxidants.
-(Check out these collections of the top-rated dry dog foods, canned/wet dog foods, and raw foods for dogs.)
+Choose a diet that is free of fillers, like corn, wheat, or soy, that have been linked to a myriad of health and behavioral problems, in favor of all-natural dog foods that are rich in proteins, vitamins, minerals, and antioxidants.
 Then, make certain to not over or under-feed your dog to ensure that he maintains a healthy weight.

 In addition to proper diet, exercise is essential to maintaining physical and emotional health and wellbeing.
 Dogs that are bored, have too much pent up energy, and aren’t provided an outlet for that energy will often turn to destructive behaviors to relieve boredom.
 Dogs should be given a minimum of 20 to 30 minutes of physical exercise each and every day.
 Very often, pet parents mistakenly believe that letting a dog outside in the backyard to run and play for 20 minutes is sufficient.
 While casual playtime is excellent for dogs, they typically need more structured activity to get their hearts pumping and benefit from the cardiovascular effects of physical exercise.